raka-bakar88/Ecommerce/README.md

   **Architecture design**

-  It uses three layer designs which is following best practises, various principles(eg: Separation of concern, SOLID princicle) etc.
+  It uses three layer designs which is following best practises, various principles(eg: Separation of concern, SOLID principle) etc.
 - Controller layer = as a gateway to accept api request from clients and returns response from the server back to the client.
 - Service layer = where the business logic is being managed
 - Repository layer = to access data resource such as Database.
 In this application, it uses MySQL Database